patternproject/AgileMachineLearning/docs/nlp/notebooks/FranklinSummerCoding-ImpactNLP.md

+# Impact NLP

-Who am I?
+- Who am I?

-What is machine learning/intelligence (AI)?
+- What is machine learning/intelligence (AI)?

-What is Deep Learning?
+- What is Deep Learning?

 What is NLP (Natural Language Processing)?